 Dementia is a general term for cognitive decline in excess of typical aging.
 An adult with early-onset dementia may have trouble with memory, language and cognitive skills that can make it difficult to perform routine tasks.
 Early-onset Alzheimer’s disease is a form of dementia characterized by progressive brain deterioration, memory loss and an inability to independently care for oneself.2

-As early-onset dementia and Alzheimer’s disease continue to affect younger Americans, it is important to understand the impact of both forms of dementia on the health of Americans and their caregivers.3
+As early-onset dementia and early-onset Alzheimer’s disease continue to affect younger Americans, it is important to understand the impact of both forms of dementia on the health of Americans and their caregivers.3

 EARLY-ONSET DEMENTIA AND ALZHEIMER’S DISEASE COMBINED TRENDS